PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 EfficientGCN solves this: reduce parameters while maintaining performance.

 The original model was trained on NTU RGB+D with 60 action classes, 25 body keypoints per frame, and 3D coordinates from Kinect depth cameras.
 We adapted it to work with 14 keypoints in 2D from standard RGB cameras.

+### Training Data

+For fall detection, we used the NTU RGB+D dataset directly—it already includes fall actions as one of its 60 classes.

 ### Three Input Branches